 • Applications must be filed via the internet to firstname.lastname@example.org

-• An official or unofficial transcript must either accompany the application or be received by LABGS – scholarship chair, before April 5th.
+• An official or unofficial transcript must either accompany the application or be received by LABGS – scholarship chair, by March 26th.
 Transcripts may be e-mailed to email@example.com ; or ‘snail’ mailed to:

 18763 Fairfax Lane